 Because only alcohol-based ink sticks to this acetate film, I used a combination of permanent black markers, brush markers, and alcohol-based inks, diluted with rubbing alcohol.
 I tried out many different brands of markers in an art store and found that Prismacolor and Winsor and Newton alcohol-based brush markers best avoid streaks.

 As it turns out, however, a big disadvantage of using acetate film is that blending and layering is not possible.
 The alcohol in a new layer will dissolve the previous one, so it takes some practice (and lots of rubbing alcohol!) to make it work.
-For a next project I may try Grafix matte 0.005 Dura-lar film (even though it is slightly thicker) and scroll it behind a foam board frame without a drafting film screen.
+For a next project I may just keep it black and white using black self-adhesive film and painters tape only.

 Comments and suggestions